When are semester breaks and long weekends so that I can plan for travel or visiting friends and family?

 These are all provided, but often students prefer to bring their own anyway.
 There is a mall that is easily accesible and other shops where students can buy whatever they need and didn't bring.
 Some students find this easier than bringing bulky pillows and blankets in their suitcase from the United States.

 Do I need special health insurance?

 Trinity provides, as part of the comprehensive fee for the program, excellent international medical insurance.
-Students should maintain whatever insurance they have in the U.S. so that there are no gaps in coverage, but they do not need to acquire additional insurance on their own.
+Students should maintain their U.S.-based health insurance so that there are no gaps in coverage, but they do not need to acquire additional insurance on their own.

 Do I need any additional immunizations?

-There are no additional immunizations needed for Cape Town but if students are travelling to the northern part of the country and to neighboring countries, there are some precautions that should be taken such as malaria and typhoid.
-Students should consult the website for the Center for Disease Control at cdc.gov
+There are no additional required immunizations needed for Cape Town, but we recommend that you check with your physician regarding any recommendations that they may have for your time in South Africa.
+If students are travelling to the northern part of South Africa or to neighboring countries, your doctor may recommend immunizations such as malaria or typhoid.
+Your physician should advise you on if this there are some precautions that should be taken such as malaria and typhoid.
+Students can also consult the website for the Center for Disease Control at cdc.gov